 The research and development is performed through our research partners across Europe.
 Our partners are all rated global experts in their field.

 Lifecare has a close collaboration with the University of Bath, UK for further development of the chemical composition for use in Sencell.
 The chemical composition is a core part of the technology and forms the basis for accurate, reliable and immediate measurement of glucose.
-The university is well renowned and established as a top 10 UK university what a reputation for research and teaching excellence.
+The university is well renowned and established as a top ranked UK university what a reputation for research and teaching excellence.
 Read more about the collaboration in this article from University of Bath and in this article on Lifecare’s webpage.

 University of Bath